Dengue Fever Testing

 Physical symptoms like rash or aching joints are not a reliable means for diagnosing dengue fever because the symptoms are not likely to appear until after the initial fever has passed.

-No laboratory test can predict whether or not the infection will progress to the more severe form.
+No laboratory test can predict whether or not the infection will progress to the more severe form, but those who have been previously infected with dengue are at an increased risk for developing severe dengue during the second infection.

 What is being tested?